Jeremy Pena Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA across all MLB pitching staffs (4.34).
+- The Red Sox's 4.38 team ERA ranks 18th across all league pitching staffs.

-- In his most recent appearance on Wednesday, the left-hander went six innings against the Washington Nationals, giving up two earned runs while surrendering five hits.
+- His most recent appearance came on Friday, June 16 against the New York Yankees, when the right-hander threw four innings, surrendering one earned run while giving up four hits.

-- The 34-year-old has amassed an ERA of 3.34, with 9.7 strikeouts per nine innings, in 16 games this season.
-Opponents are hitting .230 against him.
+- The 27-year-old has put up an ERA of 5.05, with 8.5 strikeouts per nine innings, in 13 games this season.
+Opponents have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.